- Chinese Poll Tax Heritage Trust

 The CPTHT is administered by the Department of Internal Affairs and is intended as a gesture of goodwill to poll tax payers, their descendants and future generations, in recognition of the hardship caused by the poll tax and other discriminatory legislation.
 The Trust also seeks to create understanding in the wider Chinese community and New Zealand society as a whole.

-The Chinese Poll Tax Heritage Trust has eight trustees, all of whom are descended from original poll tax payers.
+The CPTHT has eight trustees, all of whom are descended from original poll tax payers.
 Current members of the Trust are

 - Esther Fung